Understanding Geriatric Mental Health: Overview and FAQ

 Aging is a complex mental and emotional process.
 Older adults may experience physical or life changes that affect mental health.
 Experiencing the loss of loved ones — and facing the end of their own lives — places older adults at an increased risk for anxiety and depression.
 Other disease processes like Alzheimer’s cause memory, mood, and behavioral changes.

-In addition to these challenges, elderly individuals often lack the support and community connections they had in their younger years.
-Whether they live independently or in a long-term care facility, these seniors tend to experience higher rates of loneliness, isolation, and neglect.
+In addition to these geriatric behavioral health challenges, elderly individuals often lack the support and community connections they had in their younger years.
+Whether they live independently or in a long-term care facility, seniors tend to experience higher rates of loneliness, isolation, and neglect.
 Additional risk factors contributing to these mental health disorders include:

 • Ageism